 In the early days of testing the sensor’s capabilities, she remembers having to drive out to a remote area of West Virginia, sleep in a tent and then get up early to flash a high-tech bright light when the satellite passed overhead to see if the sensor could pick it up.
 Since then, the satellite data has gone through several rounds of science testing and is now available for public use.
 The VIIRS sensor takes images once during the day and once a night, and the archive allows researchers to study human activity, urbanization, and the impact on the environment on a fine scale.

 One of the first major projects Stokes and the Black Marble team worked on was analyzing nighttime activities in the Middle East during Ramadan.
-Using data from the sensor, the team has also help map vulnerable communities that lost power after Hurricane Maria slammed Puerto Rico and a winter storm devastated Texas in February.
+Using data from the sensor, the team has also help map impacts in vulnerable communities that lost power after Hurricane Maria slammed Puerto Rico and a winter storm devastated Texas in February.